 5. UNPACK BAGS

-Now, it’s time to make yourself at home.
+Now, it’s time to make yourself at home with this hotel tip.
 Put clothes in the closet and toiletries in the bathroom.
 See it’s not always about germs and dirt.

 I used to be reluctant to unpack my bags during short trips.
 But I quickly learned it makes you feel much more settled, and re-packing is a breeze.